- Voted Best Personal Injury Attorney

 While many causes of motorcycle accidents in Las Vegas are unavoidable, there are just as many that are avoidable.
 Human error accounts for a large number of car accidents on roadways these days, and motorcyclists are not immune.
 Below are the top five causes of motorcycle accidents due to human error in Las Vegas:

-- Speeding:Speeding on or around a motorcyclist is especially dangerous, because not only does it decrease the likelihood that the motorcyclist will be seen in a timely enough manner to prevent collision, but when a collision does occur, the force of impact will be that much greater, leading much more severe injuries had one or both parties not been speeding.
+- Speeding: Speeding on or around a motorcyclist is especially dangerous, because not only does it decrease the likelihood that the motorcyclist will be seen in a timely enough manner to prevent collision, but when a collision does occur, the force of impact will be that much greater, leading much more severe injuries had one or both parties not been speeding.

-- Drunk Driving:26 percent of motorcyclists involved in motorcycle fatalities in 2011 had a BAC of .08 percent or greater.
+- Drunk Driving: 26 percent of motorcyclists involved in motorcycle fatalities in 2011 had a BAC of .08 percent or greater.
 In Las Vegas, drunk driving is a major concern for authorities, especially when the drunk driver is a motorcyclist.
 This is because alcohol can impair judgment, vision, reaction time, and physical capabilities, all of which are imperative to have when getting onto the back of a motorcycle.

-- Distracted Driving:Texting, eating, smoking – distracted driving includes any activity that takes one’s mind, eyes, and hands away from the act of driving.
-Distracted driving is becoming the leading cause of car accidents nationwide, so it is important that motorcyclists pay extra attention to the vehicles around them, and make sure that all drivers know they are there.
+- Distracted Driving: Texting, eating, smoking – distracted driving includes any activity that takes one’s mind, eyes, and hands away from the act of driving.
+Distracted driving is becoming the leading cause of car accidents nationwide, so motorcyclists must pay extra attention to the vehicles around them and make sure that all drivers know they are there.

-- Texting While Driving:While this could fall under the category of “distracted driving,” texting while driving deserves its own bullet point.
+- Texting While Driving: While this could fall under the category of “distracted driving,” texting while driving deserves its bullet point.
 Texting takes all three forms of a driver’s attention away from the road – visual, cognitive, and manual – and so is therefore especially dangerous to Las Vegas motorcyclists.

-- Common Traffic Violations:From running a stop sign to failure to yield, even the smallest traffic violation can lead to serious injuries or even fatalities for a motorcycle driver.
+- Common Traffic Violations: From running a stop sign to failure to yield, even the smallest traffic violation can lead to serious injuries or even fatalities for a motorcycle driver.
 Because of this, it is extremely important that motorcyclists remain extra alert and aware of all drivers around them, to follow all rules of the road, and to compensate for drivers that fail to follow the rules of the road.

 Rider Inexperience & Failure to Meet Requirements

 Finally, rider inexperience is a huge concern for Las Vegas authorities.
 Unfortunately, one out of every four motorcycle fatalities involved a rider who did not hold a valid Las Vegas motorcycle license, according to the National Highway Traffic Safety Administration.
-While many individuals think that riding a motorcycle is as simple as riding a bike, and that the rules for motorcyclists on the road are the same for cars and trucks, they would be mistaken.
-The motorcycle safety courses that one is required to take before taking their bike out on the road provide safety tips and roadway rules meant to better protect both motorcyclists and other vehicles; however, it is impossible to know of these safety measures if one fails to take the required courses.
+While many individuals think that riding a motorcycle is as simple as riding a bike and that the rules for motorcyclists on the road are the same for cars and trucks, they would be mistaken.
+The motorcycle safety courses that one is required to take before taking one’s bike out on the road provide safety tips and roadway rules meant to better protect both motorcyclists and other vehicles; however, it is impossible to know of these safety measures if one fails to take the required courses.

 Additionally, many riders – partially because they did not take the mandatory motorcycle licensure or safety courses provided by the state of Nevada – fail to meet all of the mandatory equipment requirements for riding a bike out on the roadways.
 Equipment requirements include: